cwonrails/jgthms.github.io/_posts/2013-01-20-mega-should-have-a-confirm-password-field.md

 ---
 layout: post
-title: Mega should have a confirm password
+title: Mega should have a confirm password field
 category: Thoughts
 ---